aldafawnia/project3-react/README.md

 ## Strategy

 The purpose of this website is to create a platform where customers who believe in ethical and green ingredients will be able to search beauty products that share the same values as them.
-This will allow them to save time on doing tedious research on products that are free from animal cruelty, vegan, gluten-free, etc. The main competitors for this website would be Sephora.
-However they sell a vast products which may not be brands that are transparent or ethical, therefore Seduire is a niche platform.
-Aiming to bring a community of people who shares similar beliefs.
+This will allow them to save time on doing tedious research on products that are free from animal cruelty, vegan, gluten-free, etc. The main competitors for this website would be Sephora, Naturisimo.
+However Sephora sell a vast products which may not be brands that are transparent or ethical, Naturisimo on the other hand is slightly similar to our website as they believe in ethical beauty too.
+Seduire aimi to not only build a platform but a community for people who shares similar beliefs.

 ```
 Site Owner Objective: